-Convergence has occurred.
-Influenced by Jericho’s rage and pushed by Maria’s observations, Atienna has lashed out at her younger brother Bachiru who she believed was getting involved in dangerous, violent things he did not understand.
-Chastised for not moving forward, not making a choice, Atienna must decide.
-Everything has boiled over.
-The next step is to…
+Convergence occurred.
+Influenced by Jericho’s rage and pushed by Maria’s observations, Atienna lashed out at her younger brother Bachiru who she believed was getting involved in dangerous, violent things he did not understand.
+Chastised for not moving forward, not making a choice, Atienna needed to decide.
+Everything had boiled over.
+The next step was to…

 It wasn’t enough.

 He had gotten better, and she had stayed the same.
 This was really—